bressem/pdsnd_github/README.md

 - washington.csv
 - chicago.csv
 - new_york_city.csv
+There is also the bikeshare.py, which contain the code of the program.

 ### Credits
 Thank you very much to udacity and it's team for providing this course, and giving me the architecture of this program and the skills to accomplish this code.